-The loading magnitude remains the same to the whole span of beam called uniformly distributed load.
+The loading magnitude remains the same for the whole span, called uniformly distributed load.

 Uniformly varying load (UVL)

-The load whose magnitude is continuously varying throughout the span of the beam.
+The load whose magnitude is continuously varying throughout the span.

-It is also divided into two further types Triangular or Trapezoidal Load.
+- It is also divided into two different types Triangular or Trapezoidal Load.

 3: Couple Forces

-This force act on the same span haing the same load and opposite forces.
+This force act on the same span having the same load and opposite forces.

-In case of unequal load, the one force make the beam to rotate.
+- In the case of unequal load, one force makes them rotate.

 Reinforcement in RCC Beam

-The reinforcement is provided in the tension zone of the beam called a single reinforcement beam.
+The reinforcement is provided in the tension zone called a single reinforcement beam.

-Responsible to carry ultimate bending moment and tension.
+- Responsible for carrying ultimate bending moment and tension.

 The reinforcement is provided in both zones (Tension and compression).

-Double reinforcement is use when the depth of beam restricted.
+- Double reinforcement is used when the depth is restricted.

-Any moment is produced in a beam due to applying load on them, the element causes to bend under this phenomenon is known as bending moment.
+- Any moment is produced in a beam due to applying load on them.
+The element causes to bend under this phenomenon is known as the bending moment.

-Deflection in a beam is produced by loads, temperature, poor construction and settlement and also by the bending moment and axial force.
+- Deflection in a beam is produced by loads, temperature, poor construction and settlement, and bending moment and axial force.

 If you like this information, Share it with your friends…